 It’s important that people who are involved in decision making are part of the team, so they’re accountable to the team - and the team as a whole can respond quickly to what they learn about users and their needs.

 - be built by a multidisciplinary team that’s appropriate to what they need to achieve during the relevant phase of the service’s development, and co-located as much as possible

 - include people on the team with expertise in how services are delivered across all the relevant offline channels, and the back end systems the service will need to integrate with

 - provide the team with access to the specialist expertise it needs (for example legal, policy or industry-specific analysis - from inside or outside the organisation)

 - if the team is working with contractors and outside suppliers, make sure it’s on a sustainable basis

 To some extent, the team will be shaped by what they’re doing at that point.
-For example, a team that’s working on an alpha - and has agreed with the assessors that its riskiest assumptions are to do with interaction design rather than technology - might need less involvement from a technical architect at this stage.
+For example, a team that’s working on an alpha - and its riskiest assumptions are to do with interaction design rather than technology - might need less involvement from a technical architect at this stage.
 Find out more about what each role does in a service team.

 Guidance first published